The UK Radioactive Waste and Materials Inventory (‘the Inventory’) provides detailed information on radioactive wastes and materials in the country.

 - future decommissioning and site clean-up - this is particularly the case for waste at the lower end of the activity range (LLW and VLLW), where strategies, plans and waste assessment techniques are continually improving and providing better estimates of future volumes

 Where there are uncertainties, sites and producers use the best available information to make reasonable estimates.
 They may use data from waste samples, surveys and historical evidence to support their assumptions.
 The final figures are reviewed internally by the site.
-They are checked again by the contractor who compiles all UK Inventory data on behalf of BEIS and the NDA.
+They are checked again by the contractor who compiles all UK Inventory data on our behalf.
 This helps to ensure that the assumptions used are as realistic as possible.

 How is the UK improving data on radioactive waste and materials?

 All waste producers are responsible for managing their own inventory improvement plans.
-As part of the UK Inventory process, BEIS and the NDA identify areas where improvements would be most valuable and provide guidance on specific areas where data quality could be improved.
+As part of the UK Inventory process, we identify areas where improvements would be most valuable and provide guidance on specific areas where data quality could be improved.

-In addition to these specific technical improvement plans, an improvement project is under way led by NDA.
-The project will review the method for collecting the information that makes up the UK Inventory and the nature of the data provided, proposing changes to improve the accuracy, value and accessibility of future inventory exercises.
+In addition to these specific technical improvement plans, an improvement was completed ahead of the data collection for the 2022 Inventory.
+The project reviewed the method for collecting the information that makes up the UK Inventory and the nature of the data provided.
+Through the findings of this project changes have been implemented which improve the accuracy and value of this inventory and future inventories.

-The project is being undertaken in collaboration with the National Inventory Forum (NIF), which brings together all of the organisations who manage the waste andmaterials in the UK inventory.
+The Inventory project undertaken in collaboration with the National Inventory Forum (NIF), which brings together all of the organisations who manage the waste and materials in the UK inventory.